 Sees all campers for themselves and not their or their siblings’ diagnosis

-Each cabin at Camp Goodtimes sleeps up to 10 campers with two adult cabin counselors.
-Typically, cabins are assigned by age and gender.
+Each cabin at Camp Goodtimes sleeps between 7-9 campers and two adult cabin counselors.
+Campers are assigned to cabins by age and gender.
 Cabins 1-6 are boys cabins starting with the oldest kids in Cabin 1, Cabins 7-12 are girls cabins with the oldest kids in Cabin 7.
 If your child’s identity is gender non-conforming, click here to review our transgender camper policy.
 If your child is developmentally delayed, please indicate on your application if you would like them placed in a cabin according to their calendar age or their developmental age.

-Cabins have a bathroom with a toilet, sink, and shower, although most campers shower in the centrally-located shower house.
+Cabins have a bathroom with a toilet, sink, and shower, although we have the majority of campers shower in the centrally-located shower house.
 Campers and staff sleep on wooden bunk beds with twin-sized mattresses.

 All meals, with the exception of sleep-in breakfast in the cabin, are eaten in the Dining Hall.
 Campers and staff gather at the front steps before each meal to sing songs before parading inside.
 Once inside, staff lead a brief, campy grace before everyone sits down to begin eating.